Ng Yuen Lantau

-Lung Tsai Ng Yuen is surely one of the most surprising places in Hong Kong's countryside - a Chinese landscaped garden set in the hills of southwest Lantau Island, accessible only by hiking.
-I've read that it was developed and planted with ornamental trees by the late Mr Woo Quen-sung (this info from Hong Kong Country Parks, by Stella Thrower).
-Also known as Ng Yuen Garden, it's within the Man Cheung Po SSSI (Site of Special Scientific Interest).
+Lung Tsai Ng Yuen (龍仔悟園) is surely one of the most surprising places in Hong Kong’s countryside – a Chinese landscaped garden set in the hills of southwest Lantau Island, accessible only by hiking.
+I’ve read that it was developed and planted with ornamental trees by the late Mr Woo Quen-sung in the 1960s (this info from Hong Kong Country Parks, by Stella Thrower).
+Also known as Ng Yuen Garden, it’s within the Man Cheung Po SSSI (Site of Special Scientific Interest).

 Inside Ng Yuen Garden, Lantau